Filter

 This book traces the history of the EU competence, EU policy discourse and EU legislation in the field of criminalisation from Maastricht until the present day.
 It asks ’Why EU …

-EU enforcement agencies are on the rise, entrusted with investigating breaches of EU law.
-What are the implications for legal practice of their increasing prominence?
-This books …
+EU enforcement authorities are on the rise, entrusted with investigating breaches of EU law by individuals and economic actors.
+What are the implications for legal practice of …

 In the past few years, criminal justice systems have faced important global challenges in the field of economic and financial crime.
 The 2008 financial crisis revealed how strongly …